 Housing costs in Bailey are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Colorado.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Bailey is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Bailey is a town of sales and office workers, managers, and professionals.
-There are especially a lot of people living in Bailey who work in management occupations (13.70%), office and administrative support (12.65%), and sales jobs (7.29%).
+Unlike some towns, Bailey isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Bailey are a mix of both white- and blue-collar jobs.
+Overall, Bailey is a town of sales and office workers, professionals, and managers.
+There are especially a lot of people living in Bailey who work in office and administrative support (14.51%), sales jobs (11.29%), and management occupations (10.83%).

 Also of interest is that Bailey has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in Bailey in 2010 was $33,023, which is upper middle income relative to Colorado, and wealthy relative to the rest of the US.
-This equates to an annual income of $132,092 for a family of four.
+The per capita income in Bailey in 2018 was $35,307, which is upper middle income relative to Colorado and the nation.
+This equates to an annual income of $141,228 for a family of four.
 However, Bailey contains both very wealthy and poor people as well.

 Bailey is a somewhat ethnically-diverse town.
 The people who call Bailey home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Bailey residents report their race to be White, followed by Native American.
-Important ancestries of people in Bailey include Irish, English, Italian, and Swedish.
+Important ancestries of people in Bailey include German, English, Irish, Italian, and Scottish.

 The most common language spoken in Bailey is English.
-Other important languages spoken here include Spanish and Arabic.
+Other important languages spoken here include Italian and Spanish.